tromp/cuckoo/README.md

 Performance
 --------------
-On April 8 2017, xenoncat claimed my previous CPU speedup bounty to the tune of $5000.
-Congratulations to xenoncat!

-His solvers, available at https://github.com/xenoncat/cuckoo_pow, achieve speedups ranging from 2.8x to over 4x by using 20x more memory to avoid the high latency of completely random bit accesses.
-I plan to eventually rewrite my solver to incorporate those speedups as an additional option.

-In light of this claimed bounty, I am amending the bounties below with an additional requirement of limited memory use.

 The runtime of a single proof attempt on a 4GHz i7-4790K is 2.3 minutes for a single-threaded cuckoo32stx8 using 768MB, or 1.1 minutes for 8 threads.